Ulladulla is a vibrant and dog-friendly coastal town on the south coast of NSW.

 The Shoalhaven Visitors Centre in Ulladulla will be able to supply you with ample information about what you can do with ‘Man and Woman’s Best Friend’ and has a number of walking guides to help you enjoy the area.

 As I have mentioned previously, not all beaches, walks and surrounding areas are exclusively dog-friendly.

 The Shoalhaven City Council has produced a very comprehensive ‘off leash guide’ identifying the areas and times that you can enjoy playtime with your furry friend.

-To read all about the great places we found to eat out with your dogs around Ulladulla and the surrounding region, you can check out our Food Bowl Blog right here.
+To read all about the great places we found to eat out with your dogs around Ulladulla and the surrounding region, you can check out our blog right here.